VOLVO -`07 VN 780

 AIR DRYER COMPRESSOR - On the top of the air compressor there is an elbow that connects to the air intake for the truck.
 I lost a half day of work while I got it replaced.
 It turned out that it didn't need replacing.
 It only needed to be re seated and re clamped.
 When the factory installed it they didn't hold the clamp in tight against the elbow while they tightened down the clamp and it let the elbow pop out.
 Lord only knows how long my compressor has been sucking un filtered air.
 Now I suppose the compressor will pack it in.

-AIR DRYER EXHAUST - The air dryer exhausts at a very strong force, straight down, directly under the driver’s seat.
+AIR DRYER EXHAUST - The air dryer exhausts with a very strong force, straight down, directly under the driver's seat.
 Dust and gravel completely engulf the cab.
 If it has just been washed it needs to be washed again.
 If the cab doors or windows are open the inside is now filthy.
 If you or a passenger happen to be standing outside, getting in, you or they are now filthy.

 There is no reason why this exhaust could not be aimed to the rear, instead of down.

 AIR HORN - The air horn does not sound like any truck I have ever driven.
 The control for the air horn is where the electrical horn control should be and there is no chain or cord from the roof to operate the air horn.
 It's embarrassing when children, standing along side the road, pump their fists for you to blow the air horn and you have no cord to pull.

 When I do honk they are disappointed with the strange noise.

 BED LADDER - The fold away ladder for the bed in a 780 is useless unless your legs are five feet long.
 The steps are much too far apart and much too narrow. (they are hard on a bare foot.)

 BUGS GET IN - When I am reading at night, with all the windows closed, bugs get in, attracted by the light.
 Some where there are holes that are not screened.